fratgiolo/disaster_recovery/README.md

 ## Motivation <a name="motivation"></a>

 This project was made for an an Udacity Nanodegree project.
 The study focused on data from real messages that were sent during disaster events.
-Our aim was to create a machine learning pipeline to categorize these events so that they can be sent send to an appropriate disaster relief agency.
+Our aim was to create a machine learning pipeline to categorize these events so that they can be sent to an appropriate disaster relief agency.

 ## File Description <a name="files"></a>